Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 #### @param section

-`@param` section can be applied to classes and functions.
+`@param` section could have been applied to classes and functions.
-When applied to classes, it also makes the constructor and its parameters available the same way `@constructor` does;
+When applied to classes, it would also have made the constructor and its parameters available the same way `@constructor` did;
-however, parameters have higher priority.
+however, parameters would have had higher priority.

-The motivation for this is the same as for the `@constructor` section: the class documentation should describe the data the class and not some construction details.
+The motivation for this was the same as for the `@constructor` section: the class documentation should describe the data the class represents and not some construction details.

 ```kotlin
 /**